Toronto vs New York: An In-Depth Comparison

 - A basic lunch meal (in the business district): ~ $18

 Once again, prices vary from one neighborhood to the other and even from one store to the next.
-So here’s a list of approximate average prices of grocery items in New York:
+So here’s a list of approximate average NYC costs of grocery items:

 - 12 eggs (large): ~ $7

 - 1 lb. of boneless chicken breast: ~ $9

 - Bread (for 2 people per day): ~ $4